EITD/DataCloudDSL/README.md

 # Task3 DataCloud #

-TODO: For Task1 pipeline, can't add `volume` parameter to the outside structure of generated `yml`.
+TODO: can't add `volume` parameter to the outside structure of generated `yml`.
 But we might not need to execute the file from DataCloud tool, just draw the pipeline??

 # Task4 Pipeline #